nf-core/website/sites/docs/src/content/docs/tutorials/use_nf-core_pipelines/writing_institutional_profiles.md

 If using older pipelines, you will also need to specify the `max_*` series of params (now not used in the pipeline template).

-These are used by nf-core pipelines to limit automatic resubmission of resource-related failed jobs to ensure submitted retries do not exceed the maximum available on your cluster.
+These are used by nf-core pipelines to limit the automatic resubmission of resource-related failed jobs to ensure submitted retries do not exceed the maximum available on your cluster.
 These values should be the ones you found for the largest node of your cluster (i.e., the largest node a user's job can be submitted to).
 For example:

 ```nextflow